inferno986return/SurvivalManual-ebook/e-book/ConversionNotes.md

 * In Cold, changed the appearance of the 4 principles of keeping warm.
 Each letter is bold and separated from the paragraphs following it clearly.
 I plan on making these standout more.
 * In Sea, changed the five As list from unordered to ordered.
 * In Man-Made Hazards, added acronym for NATO.
-* In Credits, minor gramattical changes such as adding a full-stop to the last paragraph and removing spaces between parantheses.
+* In Credits, minor grammatical changes such as adding a full-stop to the last paragraph and removing spaces between parantheses.

 ### Appendices
 * In MultiTool, added that it's also referred to as a penknife.
 Particularly in British English.
 Also made "recommendation" lowercase.